nwillc/simplecache/README.md

 # simplecache
 This is an incomplete JSR 107 implementation.
-It's backed by a store-by-reference ConcurrentHashMap, doesn't offer management, statistics, expiry, and doesn't implement the annotations.
+It's backed by a store-by-reference ConcurrentHashMap, doesn't offer management, statistics, and doesn't implement the annotations.
 Why did I bother?
 It was mostly an exercise.
 I wanted something even simpler and cleaner then the reference implementation.
 Read-through and write-through are implemented synchronously.
 Basically this is only useful to front things like slow out of process requests.